synox/void-mail/README.md

 When the user opens the void-mail web application, he/she can read the mails corresponding to a specific address.

+# Features

+* Push-Notification on new emails.
+* Mail presentation are sanitized to avoid tracking.
+* In-Memory cache for very fast mail access.
+* No database required!
+You just need a [catch-all-mailbox](https://www.google.ch/search?q=how+to+setup+catch-all+imap+mailbox) imap server.

 ## Install
 One click installation:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/synox/void-mail)